Novartis/EQP-QM/README.md

 --------------

-In order to test that the installation of EQP-QM worked correctly and all requirements are met, change to subdirectory `test-files` and call:
+In order to test that the installation of EQP-QM worked correctly and all requirements are met, execute the script:

-`run-test.sh`
+`test-files/run-test.sh`

 This will create reference files by calling `eqp-setup.sh` on the GTF-file:
 `test-files/gtf-files/Homo_sapiens.GRCh38.76-test.gtf`